Single Pixel Reconstruction for One-stage Instance Segmentation: Introduction

+The proposed SPRNet is of an encoder-decoder structure.
+In encoding part, following common backbones, Gate-FPN enhances semantic and spatial information carried by each pixel.
+In decoding part, each pixel is an instance carrier to generate instance mask, consecutive deconvolutions are applied on them to get the final predictions.
 To summarize, SPRNet extends the state-of-the-art one-stage detector RetinaNet by adding a parallel branch for predicting an object mask.
 Note that SPRNet is a general framework, so the backbone network can be replaced with other one-stage detectors without damaging the integrity and feasibility of instance mask generation.
-Our main contributions are as follows: 1) we propose one-stage instance segmentation without any crop operations.
-SPRNet achieves comparable performance in terms of mask AP to Mask R-CNN, while delivering a faster speed at the inference; 2) by introducing the Gate-FPN architecture, we bring all-round improvements on AP in detection and segmentation performance.
+Our main contributions are as follows: \begin{enumerate}[(i)] \item To the best of our knowledge, we propose a one-stage instance segmentation model for the first time.
+SPRNet achieves comparable performance in terms of mask AP with Mask R-CNN, while delivering faster speed at the inference; \item By introducing the Gate-FPN architecture, we bring all-round improvements on AP in detection and segmentation performance. \end{enumerate}

+The rest part of the paper is organized as follows.
+Section \ref{review} reviews the related work.
+Section \ref{SPRNet} introduces the proposed SPRNet model with Gate-FPN in detail.
+Experimental results are demonstrated and analyzed in Section \ref{exp:seg} through Section \ref{add:exp} and Section \ref{conc} concludes this paper.